Living without the safety net of credit was very strange and daunting...

 We’ve all heard or seen adverts suggesting that it’s possible to get your debts written off.
 It sounds too good to be true, for one reason.
 It usually is too good to be true.

-In most cases it’s a way of enticing people in debt to take out a formal solution.
+In some cases it’s a way of enticing people in debt to take out a formal solution.
 There have been other less than satisfactory solutions offered by fee charging companies over the years that were less than effective, although many of these have now been outlawed thankfully.

 So what do they offer?
 For the most part “debts written off” means either an individual voluntary arrangement (IVA) or assisted bankruptcy.

 Let’s look at these two in more detail.